MoesGit/Motivation_Buddy/README.md

-# Motivation_Buddy - WORK IN PROGRESS
+# Motivation_Buddy
 A little IoT Device for Motivation and personal Messages. </br>
 </br>
 ![Graph1](./Packaging/Front.png)
-(just for fun and definitely has no CE certificate)
+(just for fun and definitely has no CE certificate and not China Exportet since it is made at home (Please don't sue me.
+The Logo is just for fun :) ))

+## What is it?
+The Motivation Buddy is a little device, that can display a Motivation Quoate every hour or so.
+You can also hook it up to your WIFI to send messages and pre-set images to the screen.
+I designed this project as a gift.

 ## Required Hardware:
 - [ESP8266 D1 Mini](https://www.az-delivery.de/it/products/d1-mini-pro)